p-forghani/stranger_telegram_bot/README.md

-# Template Telegram Bot
+# Stranger Bot

-Template to create telegram bots.
+A telegram bot to connects 2 strangers to chat.

 ## How to Run: